What is an EpiPen®?

 - difficulty talking and/or hoarse voice

 - wheeze or persistent cough (Note- an important feature of all of these symptoms is that they involve the breathing passages)

 - persistent dizziness or collapse pale and floppy (infants and preschool age children may become pale and floppy without other symptoms).

 If you are in doubt it is better to use the EpiPen® rather than not treat a serious reaction.

 What is an EpiPen® trainer?

-An EpiPen® Trainer is a device that looks like an EpiPen® but which does not have a needle or contain medicine.
-It is used for practice in giving the EpiPen®.
+An Epipen® trainer is a device that looks like an Epipen® but it does not have a needle or contain medicine.
+It is used to practice giving the Epipen®.
 You can obtain a free trainer by joining the EpiClub www.epiclub.com.au

 Which end contains the needle?

-It is very important that you remember the orange tip contains the needle.
-You should not touch the orange tip with your fingers, thumb or hand.
+It is important that you know that the needle is in the orange tip.
+You should not touch the orange tip with your fingers,

 How do I use the EpiPen®?